 The death toll from Friday’s passenger jet crash in Karachi was finally confirmed on Saturday.
 It was a significant toll of 97 with only two survivors.

-On the other hand, no fatalities were reported from the residential neighbourhood where the Airbus A320 crashed.
+On the other hand, no fatalities were reported from the residential neighborhood where the Airbus A320 crashed.